 At Scotmid Funerals, we understand that arranging a funeral for someone close to you is a difficult experience.
-That’s why our fully trained team of funeral arrangers will guide you through everything involved, from the practicalities to planning a truly personal service.
+That’s why our fully trained team of funeral arrangers will guide you through everything involved.
 We’ve been carrying out funerals since 1927 with premises across Edinburgh – and beyond – and you can contact us whenever you need us, day or night.

 We’re part of Scotmid Co-operative Society, founded in Edinburgh in 1859.
 As a co-operative we focus on the needs of the people we serve, not the demands of shareholders.
 We’re proud to be at the heart of the communities we serve and are committed to being open, honest, ethical and professional at all times.
 You can find out more about Scotmid here.

 We’re members of the National Association of Funeral Directors (NAFD), the association represents the funeral profession at all levels of Government on legislative matters and campaigns on issues affecting not only funeral directors, but also bereaved families too.
 They provide informed opinion to Parliamentarians, Government agencies and consumer groups on all funeral matters.

 We’re proud to be recommended by The Good Funeral Guide, who are wholly independent of the funeral industry, and is dedicated to supporting, empowering and representing the interests of dying and bereaved people living in the UK.

 We’re members of the Humanist Society of Scotland, they were formed in 1989 in response to a rising demand for a nationwide Scottish organisation that was open to all.